-According to Michael as mentioned in Mustefa (2011) the history of FDI's went back to the regime of emperor Hilesilassie especially in 1950.
-When foreign investors form different European nations invested their capital in different sectors; the Investment climate in general and FDI in particular was not encouraging during pre 1991 period.
+According to Michael as mentioned in Mustafa (2011) the history of FDI's went back to the regime of emperor Hilesilassie especially in 1950.
+When foreign investors form different European nations invested their capital in different sectors; the Investment climate in general and FDI in particular was not encouraging during pre1991 period.
 The problems of political instability, insecurity, and the nationalization of major industries severely discouraged foreign and private investment.
-Realizing the importance of FDI, the government then attempted to revive FDI through the 1983 joint venture proclamation.
-The proclamation offered incentives such as a five-year period of income tax holiday, import and export duty free relief, tariff protection and repatriation of profits and capital.
-However, the proclamation failed to attract foreign investors.
-In 1989, the government revised the 1983 proclamation by allowing majority foreign ownership in many sectors.
-It also attempted to provide more protection to investors; however, the political instability and the prolonged civil war at the time further discouraged FDI.
-The political instability got worse and it consequently led to the overthrow of the regime in 1991 (Getinet and Hirut, 2005, cited in Seid 2011:37)
+The government, realizing that foreign direct investment is essential, went on to attempt the revival of FDI with a 1983 joint venture decree.
+The proclamation gave incentives such as a five year income tax holiday, exemption from import duties and duty on exports, protection against tariffs or repatriation of profits and capital.
+However, no foreign investor has shown interest in the proclamation.
+In 1989, the government revised the 1983 proclamation by allowing majority.
+It also attempted to provide more protection to investors.

+However, the political instability and the prolonged civil war at the time further discouraged FDI.
+The political instability got worse and it consequently led to the overthrow of the regime in 1991 (Getinet and Hirut, 2005,cited in Tesfaye 2018:37).
 Due to the investment-friendly environment created in the country, the inflow of foreign direct investment (FDI) has been increasing over the last twenty years.
-Accordingly, out of the total investment projects licensed between 1992- 2012, FDI's share is about 15.8 % (EIC, 2015).
+Accordingly, out of the total investment projects licensed between 1992-2022 FDI shares is about 15.8% (2022).